 If that is not possible, it’s probably time to invest in a new paddle.
 If you love your current model, you can buy the same one again or look for one like it.
 Or perhaps you’ve figured out that the paddle you had wasn’t quite right for your playing style, and you’re after a change?

-If so, check out the paddle buying guides we have here on the website for tips and tricks on how to find the pickleball paddle that’s right for you.
+Check out the following paddle buying guides we have here on the website for tips and tricks on how to find the pickleball paddle that’s right for you.